- Articles: A Perfect Universe, Forbes, Dec 16, 2016

 What if in regards to space and time, they are both mistaken?

-What if the universe starts very quietly, with the least-possible amount
+What if the universe starts very quietly, the very least amount

 In less than a second, on the path of this counterpoint, it could get